d2l-ai/d2l-en/chapter_generative_adversarial_networks/gan.md

 $$ \max - \log(1-D(\mathbf x')).$$

-If the discriminator does an almost perfect job, then $D(\mathbf x')\approx 1$ so the above loss is near 0, which results in gradients which are too small to make a good progress for the discriminator.
+If the discriminator does an almost perfect job, then $D(\mathbf x')\approx 1$ and the above loss is near 0.
+As a result, the gradients are too small to make a good progress.
 So commonly we minimize the following loss

 $$ \max \log(D(\mathbf x')), $$